-Our society has undergone a massive overhaul in relationship dynamics over the past two decades or so.
+Relationship dynamics have undergone a paradigm shift in the new millennium.
 Whereas, in the past, couple relationships typically referred to a heterosexual alliance culminating in marriage, today, that spectrum has expanded astronomically.
-One trend that has fast caught on in new-age relationships across the globe is that of live-in relationships, which brings us to the perennial marriage vs live-in relationship debate.
+One trend that has fast caught on in new-age relationships is that of couples living together without tying the knot, which brings us to the perennial marriage vs live-in relationship debate.

-Living in today is as commonplace as getting married, if not more.
-Almost every other couple in a committed long-term relationship cohabitates before taking the plunge into marriage.
-To some couples, the idea of marriage may even become redundant since they’re already sharing their lives without getting involved in the formalities and obligations that come with the institution of involved marriage.
+Today, living-in is as commonplace as getting married, if not more.
+Almost every other couple in a committed long-term relationship cohabitates today.
+Some then take the plunge into marriage.
+To others, the idea becomes redundant since they’re already sharing their lives.
+And doing so without getting involved in the formalities and obligations that come with the institution of marriage.

 However, the key difference between marriage and live-in relationship lies in the legal rights that you can claim as someone’s spouse versus as partners living together.